Abortion Clinic Complaints - Know the Law

 If the patient was not given the option to look at the screen, it would be in violation of the law.

 Was she physically hurt by a doctor?
-If so, she should file a complaint with the health department, which could lead to an investigation of the physician and to a possible license suspension.
+If so, she should file a complaint with the Bureau of Professional Licensing, which could lead to an investigation of the abortion doctor and to a possible license suspension.